thomasabishop/eolas/Computer_Architecture/Memory/Role_of_memory_in_computation.md

 ![](/_img/memory-flow.svg)

-Every part of the above process - the journey accross the bus, the lookup in the controller, the operations on the DRAM, the journey back accross the bus - takes muliple CPU clock cycles.
+Every part of the above process - the journey accross the bus, the lookup in the controller, the operations on the DRAM, the journey back accross the bus - takes multiple CPU clock cycles.

 ## The role of the cache